PrathamR015/EmpowerHer/README.md

 # EmpowerHer

-Full stack mental wellness website built with HTML, CSS, Javascript, Node.js, Express, and Mongodb.
+EmpowerHer is a full-stack mental wellness platform built with **HTML, CSS, JavaScript, Node.js, Express, and MongoDB**.

-Note: The backend is hosted on local server for now
+> **Note:** The backend is currently hosted on a local server.

 ## Features
-- Peer Support forum
+- Peer Support Forum
 - Create, update, and delete posts and comments
 - Period Tracker
 - Health Tracker
 - AI Assistance using chatbots
 - Write Journal
-- Create To Do lists
+- Create To-Do Lists
 - Mental Health Awareness
-- Solution Remdies for Mental Health
+- Solution Remedies for Mental Health
 - ... and more to come!

 ## Screenshots